igor-bulygin/tdvs-gthb/docs/tags.md

 	required: true,
 	type: 0, // Check the constants TYPE_* in Tag model for all the valid values
 	         // for this
-	n_options: 1 // The number of option that can be assigned to a product
+	n_options: 1 // Exists only of type is TYPE_DROPDOWN
+	             //The number of options that can be assigned to a product

 	name: {
 		'en-US': 'Name of tag',